-This edition was published by Ace Books on December 27, 2011 in paperback and has 304 pages.
+This urban fantasy is a paperback edition that was published by Ace Books on December 27, 2011 and has 304 pages.

 Fourth in the Hunter Kiss urban fantasy series about a woman whose family has been protecting the world for thousands of years.
 This particular story takes Maxine, Grant, and the boys all over the world, but mostly Seattle and Texas.

 Whoa…this was a bit existential with the discussions about the Aetar, the Lightbringers, the true origins of the demons, and humanity.
 All monsters.
 Combine this with Maxine’s angst over the sudden collapse of her connection with the boys and it’s a conflict with a variety of permutations.

 Does Maxine have the right to force the boys back?
 Is this how the Reaper Kings have felt, what Maxine is feeling now?
 How have they stood so many millennia with these emotions?
 Can they control themselves?
 Who can she trust?
 What about the human race?
 The demons have their rights as well, but not at others’ expense.
 Then there are the many sins of the Aetar.
 Her mother’s secrets and her latest bit of trickery at Maxine’s expense.

 …the Mahati and the other demon clans would make all the worst genocides of the twentieth century look like puppy day at the playground.

 Then there’s Grant.
 He’s terrified of his abilities.
 And they’re growing!

 The start cracked me up with Grant’s reaction to Byron’s driving when he practically crawls out the window mouthing “save me”.